7 dating personalities you NEED to avoid

 The more genuine joy and admiration you feel for people who seem to have achieved more than you, the more the Universe is going to match your vibration of happiness and self-worth, and bring you exactly what you want to achieve.Tweet

-In order to become the person you want to be, you must act as that person.
+In order to become the person you want to be, you HAVE TO act as that person.

 Does the person you want to become is envious and doubtful, or is she joyful, peaceful and feeling enough?